Our Favorite Things to Do Around Fort Lauderdale after Six Months in South Florida

 Listen to Jazz in the Park at Riverwalk

-What’s further is the that there’s a monthly “Jazz in the Park” brunch on Sundays in Riverwalk.
-(Not sure why they call it brunch because they don’t serve anything…unless you buy food from a few limited concessions on site, who may or may not be there.)
+What’s further is that there’s a monthly “Jazz in the Park” brunch on Sundays in Riverwalk.
+(Not sure why they call it brunch because they don’t serve anything…unless you buy food from a few limited concessions on-site, who may or may not be there.)
 A conversation with a frequent Fort Lauderdale visitor at Doc B’s bar (see below) educated us about this great event.

 It’s free and is the first Sunday of each month from 11:00am to 2:00pm.
 We recommended getting there before 11:00am to secure your favorite spot in the park.
 Bring a blanket to sit or lay on, or portable chairs, a picnic for food and drinks and enjoy the tunes.
 We did see a few vendors selling beer there if you want something stronger than lemonade or water from home.

 This neighborhood is just north of Las Olas Boulevard.
 The reason we love walking around is that it’s a beautiful area full of ranch homes where no two houses look quite the same.
 The landscaping in the neighborhood is always impressive and well-kept.